xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+Your society will be sought by people of taste and refinement.